dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">
 In that case, the <a href="https://docs.pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html">documentation of the PyTorch implementation</a> includes a piece of code that can give you some inspiration and that you can simplify somewhat.

-Assuming your query, key, and value tensors are called \(q\), \(k\), and \(v\), then the computations you should carry out are the following.
+Assuming your query, key, and value tensors are called $$q$$, $$k$$, and $$v$$, then the computations you should carry out are the following.
 First, we compute the <em>attention pre-activations</em>, which are compute by multiplying query and key representations, and scaling:

 $$
 \alpha(q, k) = \frac{q \cdot k^{\top}}{\sqrt{d_h}}